martinthomson/quic-tls/draft-thomson-quic-tls.md

 If 0-RTT keys are available, the lack of replay protection means that restrictions on their use are necessary to avoid replay attacks on the protocol.

-A client MUST only use 0-RTT keys for the protection of data that is idempotent.
+A client MUST only use 0-RTT keys to protect data that is idempotent.
 A client MAY wish to apply additional restrictions on what data it sends prior to the completion of the TLS handshake.
 A client otherwise treats 0-RTT keys as equivalent to 1-RTT keys.

-A client that has successfully used 0-RTT keys can send 0-RTT data until it receives all of the server's handshake messages.
+A client that receives an indication that its 0-RTT data has been accepted by a server can send 0-RTT data until it receives all of the server's handshake messages.
 A client SHOULD stop sending 0-RTT data if it receives an indication that 0-RTT data has been rejected.
 In addition to a ServerHello without an early_data extension, an unprotected handshake message with a KEY_PHASE bit set to 0 indicates that 0-RTT data has been rejected.

-A client SHOULD therefore send its end_of_early_data alert after it has either received all of the server's handshake messages, or it receives an unprotected handshake message.
+A client SHOULD send its end_of_early_data alert only after it has received all of the server's handshake messages.
 Alternatively phrased, a client is encouraged to use 0-RTT keys until 1-RTT keys become available.
 This prevents stalling of the connection and allows the client to send continuously.

-A server MUST NOT use 0-RTT keys for anything other than TLS handshake messages.
-Servers therefore treat packets protected with 0-RTT keys as equivalent to unprotected packets in determining what can be sent.
+A server MUST NOT use 0-RTT keys to protect anything other than TLS handshake messages.
+Servers therefore treat packets protected with 0-RTT keys as equivalent to unprotected packets in determining what is permissible to send.
 A server protects handshake messages using the 0-RTT key if it decides to accept a 0-RTT key.
-A server MUST still include the early_data extension in its handshake.
+A server MUST still include the early_data extension in its ServerHello message.

-This prevents a server from responding to a request using 0-RTT.
-This ensures that all application data from the server enjoy forward secrecy protection.
-However, this results in head-of-line blocking at the client because server responses cannot be decrypted until all the server's handshake messages are received.
+This restriction prevents a server from responding to a request using frames protected by the 0-RTT keys.
+This ensures that all application data from the server are always protected with keys that have forward secrecy.
+However, this results in head-of-line blocking at the client because server responses cannot be decrypted until all the server's handshake messages are received by the client.

 ## Protected Frames Prior to Handshake Completion {#pre-handshake-protected}